sauravraghuvanshi/100-Days-of-Azure/README.md

 ### Azure Boards - Slack:-
 * **What we have to cover:-**
+  * Intergration of Azure Boards with Slack

 * Intergration of Azure Boards with Slack:-
+  * You can use the Azure Boards application for slack to create work item and monitor the work item activity in the Azure Boards projects from a slack channel
+  * You have first add the Azure Boards app to the slack workspace
+  * Then link the Azure Boards project to the Azure Boards app in the slack
+  * Setup subscription for the work related events in the slack channel